jzuhone/cluster_merger_catalog/source/description.rst

 FITS Files
 ----------

-The data consists of FITS image and table files.
-The various fields that make up the data are described here.
+The data presented here consists of FITS image and table files, either slices or projections of the original 3D data along particular lines of sight.
+The various fields that make up the data are described below.
 The pixel scale of each FITS image is equivalent to the finest cell size of the simulation, which is given on each simulation set's page.

 Slices